Fees and Funding

 How to apply

-Applicants need to notify the Admissions team that they wish to be considered for the BA scholarships by emailing admissions@londonfilmacademy.com.They will then be sent an application form and asked to complete a financial plan and a 500-word statement that supports their claim, along with providing specific documentation detailing their financial status.
+Applicants need to notify the Admissions team that they wish to be considered for the BA scholarships by emailing admissions@londonfilmacademy.com.They will then be sent a comprehensive application form and asked to complete a financial plan and a 500-word statement that supports their claim, along with providing specific documentation detailing their financial status.

 Applications will be reviewed and shortlisted candidates will then be invited to an interview.
 Outcomes will be communicated in writing in the summer semester in line with the UCAS DBD date.